 Replacing the slipcover and cushions on your Lee Industries sofa is an easy way to get some more good years out of a favorite piece of furniture.
 We get a lot of requests from customers about how it works, so we wanted to clear up some confusion.
 First off: No, we aren’t talking about those off-the-shelf one-size-fits-most slipcovers that look like loose sheets with sofa arms at the ends.
 This is about covers made by your sofa’s manufacturer designed to fit your exact style.
 Also, while we sell Lee Industries at The Stated Home, the information below applies to any sofa where the manufacturer offers replacement covers.
+(If you need a replacement Lee Industries slipcover, head to the bottom of the blog where we have all the details on how to order one through us.)

 How much does a new slipcover cost?